-The project error rate display is a useful tool for project managers when evaluating the performance of translators assigned to a project.
-Error rate is used as an indicator of overall translation quality for a project or document.
+Project error rate is a useful metric that project managers can use to evaluate the performance of translators assigned to a Project.
+Error rate is an indicator of overall translation quality for a Project or document.
 Lilt considers an error rate over 5% to be a serious indicator that a document should be unlocked and have its whole contents reviewed.

 The following error categories contribute to error rate:

 - Language Adequacy: punctuation, typos, and spelling errors